MehdiK/www.mehdi-khalili.com/src/documents/posts/2013-12-29-healthy-habits-for-office-workers.html.md

 I (tend to) do 30 to 45 minutes of exercise a day.
 I love martial arts, particularly Muay Thai, and when possible try to attend martial art classes.
 When that's not a possibility I either go to gym or just exercise at home.
 My home exercises are rather limited to push ups, crunches and pull ups.
 When I feel very energetic I do burpee instead of push ups.
 I have bad knees; otherwise I would have loved to run.

 ###Commuting
-I am kinda unlucky when it comes to commuting and usually spend over three hours a day commuting to work and back home.
-So I have developed some habits to take better advantage of this time.

-####Ride to work
-This isn't something I do or have ever done; but rather something I am planning to do.
 I know a lot of guys who ride their bikes to work.
 A guy I used to work with would ride his bike 40km to get to work.
 Another guy I worked with turned down a job offer because the commute wasn't bike friendly!

-####Don't sit in the bus/train
+I am kinda unlucky when it comes to commuting and usually spend over three hours a day commuting to work and back home.
+So this is kind of impractical for me; but I will definitely do it when I have a shorter commute.

-People race for that last empty seat in the buses and trains, particularly for long trips.
+If you, like me, take a bus or train to work, then don't take a seat!
+People race for that last empty seat in buses and trains, particularly for long trips.
 I spend two hours a day in the train which is a nice time to study, blog or code; but when I don't feel like working I tend to stand up for the whole trip.
-Again, try to reduce your sitting time whenever and wherever you can.

-####Take the stairs when possible
-Walking up stairs is such a great exercise and I do it whenever possible.
+If you decide to stand up on a long trip, don't hold your head down reading a book or playing with your phone.
+That whole posture of holding something up with your hand and looking down on it is really bad for your neck.
+Instead listen to radio or a music or, if you want to be productive, a podcast or an audio book.

+Another thing I enjoy as part of my commute is walking up the stairs.
 The ThoughtWorks NY office is located on the 15th floor.
-I walked up the stairs frequently enough that the building management put up signs that the stairs should be used only in emergency and I was told not to use them anymore.
+I walked up the stairs enough to be told by the building management not to use the emergency stairs anymore.
 Recently I have been catching a train to downtown.
 The station is 315 steps below the ground.
 I use escalators to go down but walk up the stairs.
+Walking down the stairs could hurt your knees.

 ##Conclusion
 In this post I talked about a few habits I have developed over the years to maintain my health.
 These habits have worked for me.
 They may or may not work for you.
 Try to experiment with different things to see what makes you healthier and happier which you can also make a habit of.